 Heidi went through the Independence Training Programme and later became a skills developer, training other blind people to be independent.
 Heidi excelled at this job and set her sights on higher things and was offered the position of Public Relations Officer, which was the position she held for 12 years.
 She successfully completed courses in Conference, Exhibition & Event Management as well as the Fundamentals Of Project Management at Damelin College.
 She has also successfully completed courses in Public Relation at Boston City Campus and Business College and later at UNISA.

-In October 2016, Heidi was appointed as the Manager: Services To Adults.
+In October 2016, Heidi was appointed as the Manager: Services To Youth and Adults.